-Whether you're a multi-million pound company or...my Aunt's cafe, the aim is always the same - to find the human elements in what I film and put that at the front, letting the story tell itself without bashing the viewer over the head.
+Whether you're a multi-million pound corporation or...my Aunt's cafe, the aim is always the same - to find the human elements in what I film and put that at the front, letting viewers relate to the people behind the business.

 We have used Deep Cut Productions a number of times to film and edit our Electric Vehicle and Air Conditioning installations.
 The quality of the work Garry produces is of the highest standard.
 For each project he has taken on board our brief and created some amazing promotional material.
 Whether it's filming, editing or music production, we wouldn't hesitate to recommend Deep Cut Productions - David Hughes, Jupiter Engineering